1871fotc/1871fotc.github.io/docs/stories/erected-by-friends.md

 ---
 title: Erected by Family, Friends and Colleagues
-description: A walk around the historic headstones of people that were highly respected by friends and family
+description: Stories about people whose headstones were erected Family, Friends and Colleagues
 author: Lyn Maddock
 date: 1/6/2014
 hide: